pandemic tales from the dark side of dystopia

 But not yet.

 Tabitha slips on her mask and gets the key from the lady at the front desk, then drives to the end of the long cinderblock building.
-She isn’t partial to the long barren stretches of cornfields, and just because she’s the daughter of struggling farm family from the flat empty midsection of the country.
+Long barren stretches of cornfields unbury deep anxiety from her escaped childhood in a struggling farm family from the flat empty midsection of the country.

 Tabitha parks with the nose of the Oldsmobile pointed at the rusty brown expanse of some farmers field fading into the hazy purple descent of twilight.
 The room key sits in the seat beside her, attached to a yellow plastic ring with a slip of paper that has a room number on it.